nus-cs2103-AY2324S1/ip/docs/README.md

 Examples:
 * `delete 2` : Deletes the task indexed at 2.
 * `delete -6` : Error message displayed saying "OOPS!!!
 Please provide a valid number within the range.".
-* `delete 8` : If there are less than 8 tasks, an error message displayed saying "OOPS!!!
+* `delete 8` : If there are less than 8 tasks, an error message is displayed saying "OOPS!!!
 Please provide a valid number within the range.".

 <br>